 Removal of an instance that is dying

-Let’s say, for example, that a VM/machine in the universe is hitting end of life or having unrecoverable hardware or other system (OS, disk etc) problems.
+Let's say, for example, that a VM or machine in the universe is hitting end of life or having unrecoverable hardware or other system (OS, disk, etc.) problems.
 The machine crashes for good, and so there are no processes running on it.
 This will be detected by the UI and shown as an

 So, for the

-Removed status and no further data can be accessed on this node (as the server processes are shutdown).
+Removed status and no further data can be accessed on this node (as server processes are shut down).